yaraalaa0/mobilerobot_control/README.md

 5 -> go to a specified target position using Bug0 algorithm (which is less efficient than move_base)

+In the first choice, the main node sends a service request to the tiserver and gets a random target position.
+Then, it publishes this position to the /move_base/goal and then continuously check the status of the goal by subscribing to /move_base/status topic.
+Once, the status indicates reaching the target.
+The interface asks the user to enter another request.

+In the second choice, the main node asks the user to choose one out of 6 possible target positions, and publishes it to /move_base/goal as in the previous choice.

+In the third choice, the main node sends a request to the wall_follower service in order for the robot to start following the walls.
+The user can enter another request anytime during following the walls.

+In the fourth choice, the main node stops wall following and publishes zero velocity command to /cmd_vel, and the robot stops moving.

+In the fifth choice, the main node asks the user to choose one out of 6 possible target positions.
+Then, it updates the ROS parameters of target x and y positions.
+After updating the parameters, the bug0 node detects this change and drives the robot towards the target position using go_to_point and wall_follower services.
+After reaching the target, bug0 node sends an empty service request to the main node.
+The main node, then, indicates that the target has been reached, and asks the user to enter another request.

+There is a timeout value of 60 seconds.
+If the bug0 algorithm couldn't reach the target within this time window, the robot stops and the interface asks the user for another request.

+**This program is composed of two packages: my_srv (containing the service files) and final_assignment (containing the main code of the program and the simulation files)**

 ## The program is implemented using the following nodes: